End of Life Vehicles Directive: Supervision of implementation

 To a large degree European Union environmental policy is based on directives, which are only minimum requirements and allow for adaptation to the regulatory requirements and systems of the European member states.
 Thus, the transposition may differ slightly country by country around Europe.
 Once a given member state has written its national law, it notifies the EU Commission (EC) of its regulation.
 If a member state violates the provisions in its national transcription, the EU Commission may ask the authorities in the given member state to make the necessary changes.
 It could even launch an infringement procedure against the country.
 The member states had to implement the directive in two steps.
 While in the first step only vehicle registered after 1 July 2002 fell under the extended producer responsibility, the second step as of 1 January 2007 covered all vehicles a given producer has ever introduced in the market place.
 With implementation reports at regular intervals, the EU Commission is supervising the correct implementation of the ELV Directive in the markets of the EU.
 In 2018 the EC published a study Assessment of ELV Directive with emphasis on the end of life vehicles of unknown whereabouts.
 This study demonstrated that each year the whereabouts of 3 to 4 million ELVs across the EU is unknown and that the stipulations in the ELV directive are not sufficient to monitor the performance of individual member states.
 The study proposed and assessed a number of options to improve the legal provisions of the ELV directive.

-Defining an ELV

-According to definitions laid out in the Waste Framework Directive, it is primarily the customer's will which designates a given vehicle an end-of-life vehicle.
-However, in certain cases a vehicle is considered end-of-life simply due to the condition it is in.
-According to the Waste Shipment Regulation, such vehicle may not be exported outside of the European Union.

-Today however with material prices on the rise, end-of-life vehicles are considered a valuable resource for many different materials rather than waste.
-A vehicle irrespective of its age and its weight, is made out of approximately 75% of metals both ferrous and non-ferrous with the non-ferrous steadily increasing.
-The remaining 25% of the vehicle weight result from tires, fluids and other compound materials.